On the algebraic K-theory of higher categories: Pairs and Waldhausen -categories

 \part{Pairs and Waldhausen $\infty$-categories}

 In this part, we introduce the basic input for additive functors, including the form of $K$-theory we study.
-We begin with the notion of a \emph{pair} of $\infty$-categories, which is nothing more than an $\infty$-category with a subcategory of \emph{cofibrations} that contains the equivalences.
-Among the pairs of $\infty$-categories, we will then isolate the \emph{Waldhausen $\infty$-categories} as the input for algebraic $K$-theory; these are pairs that contain a zero object in which the cofibrations are stable under pushout.
+We begin with the notion of a \emph{pair} of $\infty$-categories, which is nothing more than an $\infty$-category with a subcategory of \emph{ingressive morphisms} that contains the equivalences.
+Among the pairs of $\infty$-categories, we will then isolate the \emph{Waldhausen $\infty$-categories} as the input for algebraic $K$-theory; these are pairs that contain a zero object in which the ingressive morphisms are stable under pushout.
 This is the $\infty$-categorical analogue of Waldhausen's notion of categories with cofibrations.

 We will also need to speak of families of Waldhausen $\infty$-categories, which are called \emph{Waldhausen (co)cartesian fibrations}, and which classify functors valued in the $\infty$-category $\Wald$ of Waldhausen $\infty$-categories.
 We study limits and colimits in $\Wald$, and we construct the $\infty$-category of \emph{virtual Waldhausen $\infty$-categories}, whose homotopy theory serves as the basis for all the work we do in this paper.